Make an appeal

 How and where will my appeal be heard?

-The appeal hearing will take place at City Hall, Bradford.
+Your appeal hearing will take place at City Hall, Bradford.
 It is currently not possible to hear your appeal remotely.

-If you are appealing for your child to start Reception or Year 7 in the normal admission round you will be required to attend separate appeal hearings for each school you are appealing for.
-In some cases if there is a high number of families appealing for the same school, it may be necessary to hold a grouped or multiple appeal process for the first part of the appeal.
+If you are appealing for your child to start Reception or Year 7 in the normal admission round you will be required to attend separate appeal hearings for each school, you are appealing for.
+In some cases, if there is a high number of families appealing for the same school, it may be necessary to hold a grouped or multiple appeal process for the first part of the appeal.
 This means there will be other families present.
 You will still have an opportunity to put forward your reasons why you would like a place at a particular school in a private meeting after the first part of the appeal hearing.
 If your appeal is to be held in this way, you will be sent full details and instruction by Legal and Democratic Services when they write to inform you about your appeal.

 If your appeal is a transfer appeal, in most cases, all the schools you are appealing for will be heard and considered on the same day.